aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

           show: ["fps", "cum_max", "cum_min", "cum_avg"]
       - output.screen

-The above pipeline uses the Yolo model to detect people in the video and uses the :mod:`dabble.tracking` node to track the people as they walk.
+The above pipeline uses the YOLO model to detect people in the video and uses the :mod:`dabble.tracking` node to track the people as they walk.
 Each person is assigned a tracking ID and :mod:`dabble.tracking` returns a list of tracking IDs.